ChristianR839/BroMagnumBot/README.md

 3. When opened, Bro Magnum will connect to Discord servers and appear online

       3a.
 There may be a scenario where this no longer works.
 Discord bots each have a unique token and, should that token be reset either manually or automatically, your version of the application will cease to function.
-If this happens, contact ChristianR839 for a new BroMagnum.jar.
+If this happens, contact ChristianR839 for a new BroMagnum.jar

       3b.
-The current token for Bro Magnum cannot be found online as Discord will automatically reset its token, should it be discovered on the internet.
+The current token for Bro Magnum cannot be found online as Discord will automatically reset its token, should it be discovered on the internet

-4. While the application is open, the bot is online and will remain that way until interrupted.
+4. While the application is open, the bot is online and will remain that way until interrupted

       4a.
 The console output is viewable in the 'Console Out' text area.
-There is no option for input.
+There is no option for input

           When the following message appears, the bot has successfully connected to the Discord servers:
             [JDA MainWS-ReadThread] INFO JDA - Finished Loading!

       4b.
-There are two buttons on the bottom right of the window.
+There are two buttons on the bottom right of the window

-          Restart - Will disconnect the bot from the Discord servers and reconnect it automatically.
+          Restart - Will disconnect the bot from the Discord servers and reconnect it automatically

-          Close - Will disconnect the bot from the Discord servers and close the application.
+          Close - Will disconnect the bot from the Discord servers and close the application

       4c.
-There is a list of commands on the bottom left of the window that can be used in a direct message (on Discord) with this bot.
+There is a list of commands on the bottom left of the window that can be used in a direct message (on Discord) with this bot

-          !ping - Will ping the bot and return its response time.
+          !ping - Will ping the bot and return its response time

-          !restart_bro - Will restart the bot remotely, without the need to use the application.
+          !restart_bro - Will restart the bot remotely, without the need to use the application

-5. Any action that closes the application will disconnect the bot from the Discord servers.
+5. Any action that closes the application will disconnect the bot from the Discord servers

+***To Invite Bro Magnum to Your Server***

+**Note:** If you want the existence of Bro Magnum in your server to be a secret, be sure to change the System Messages Channel on your server *OR* disable the "Send a random welcome message when someone joins the server" setting.
+Both options can be found at Your Server > Server Settings > Overview > System Messages Channel

+1. Contact ChristianR839 for an invite link

+2. Open the link and allow the desired permissions

+3. The bot will join the server you direct it to and, as long as it is online, will fulfill its purpose